bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 ------------

-The solution consisted of an ensemble of eighteen fine-tuned pre-trained ConvNets shown in Figure 6 that were combined using a simple average of ranks that were then normalized to :math:`[0,1]`.
+The solution consisted of an ensemble of eighteen fine-tuned pre-trained ConvNets shown in Figure 6 that were combined using a simple average of ranks.
 Notice that the first 16 models are EfficientNet variants from B3 all the way to B7, while the last two are SE-ResNext101 and Nest101.
 For the EfficientNet variants, besides the model size, the models vary by the image input sizes (384, 448, 512, 576, 640, 768,